clintaire/clintaire/README.md

 This is Clint Air<span>&#233;</span>: A Developer, and Design enthusiast.

-I am always hungry for new knowledge and strive to explore the latest trends and tools that help me create innovative solutions
+I am always hungry for new knowledge and strive to explore the latest trends and tools that help me create innovative solutions.

-For the latest news follow me on [🐦Twitter](https://twitter.com/clintaire) <span>&#8623;</span> [🔵Linkedin](https://www.linkedin.com/in/clintaire)

 <hr>
 <h4><span>&#10064;</span> RECENT BLOG POST</h4>